 Part inspiration and part workbook, the images of hand-drawn type will inspire and excite any designer to draw and explore type.
 Drawing Type features real-world projects and sketchbooks of well-known type designers, including interviews about their processes.

 Fonts have different personalities that can create trust, mistrust, give you confidence, make things seem easier to do or make a product taste better.
 They’re hidden in plain sight, they trigger memories, associations and multi-sensory experiences in your imagination.
-This book opens up the science and the art behind how fonts influence you and explains why certain fonts or styles evoke particular experiences and associations.
+This book by Sarah Hyndman – who has joined us for guest lectures at Shillington – opens up the science and the art behind how fonts influence you and explains why certain fonts or styles evoke particular experiences and associations.